- Your Government

 - Source Control Program for Existing Development

-The new Municipal Stormwater Permit went into effect on August 1, 2019.
-Information on the new permit requirements may be found here.
+The current Municipal Stormwater Permit went into effect on August 1, 2019.
+Information on permit requirements may be found here.

 Reports and Plans

 2022 Skagit Conservation District Stormwater Education Program Report

 Project which disturb one or more acres of land and discharge to surface waters must obtain coverage under the Department of Ecology’s Construction Stormwater General Permit.

 Some industrial operations must obtain coverage under the Industrial Stormwater General Permit, which regulates stormwater discharges from certain types of industrial sites.

 Facilities which store, maintain, or transport water craft may require coverage under the Boatyard Stormwater General Permit.

 Sand and Gravel Stormwater General Permit

 Businesses involved in the production, hauling, or storage of sand or gravel materials may require coverage under the Sand and Gravel General Permit.